Pontus Kåmark

-Sven Pontus Kåmark (/sv/; born 5 April 1969) is a former Swedish professional footballer who played as a defender.
+Sven Pontus Kåmark (/sv/; born 5 April 1969) is a Swedish former professional footballer who played as a defender.
 He played for Västerås SK, IFK Göteborg, Leicester City and AIK, and won 57 caps for the Sweden national team.
 He was part of the Swedish team that finished third at the 1994 FIFA World Cup.

 Club career

 Kåmark started off his career with IK Franke before making his senior debut for Västerås SK.

 IFK Göteborg

 Kåmark signed with IFK Göteborg ahead of the 1989 season and made his debut on 11 May 1989 in a league game against GAIS that ended 2–2.
 In 1990, Kåmark won his first league title with Göteborg, appearing in 8 league games.
 The following season, he appeared in 16 league games and 6 cup games when Göteborg won both the Allsvenskan and the Svenska Cupen.
 Between 1993 and 1995, Kåmark played in more than 60 league games as IFK Göteborg won three straight Allsvenskan titles.

 In the 1994–95 UEFA Champions League, Kåmark scored the last goal in a 3–1 win against Manchester United as IFK Göteborg won Group A ahead of FC Barcelona, Manchester United and Galatasaray.
 Kåmark played in all 180 minutes as the captain when IFK Göteborg was eliminated by FC Bayern Munich on away goals in the quarter-finals.